Boyiliee/MoEx/ModelNet/README.md

 ## Training a PointNet++ on ModelNet10 with MoEx (using instance normalization)
-Note: there is a typo in our first draft (arXiv v1) saying that moex_lambda is set to 1 (i.e., not using MoEx), but in fact we use 0.9.
+Note: there is a typo in our first draft (arXiv v1) saying that moex_lambda is set to 1 (i.e., not interpolating the labels), but in fact we use 0.9.
 ```sh
 python pointnet2_classification_moex.py --moex_prob 0.5 --moex_lambda 0.9 --moex_norm "in" --data 10
 ```